Navigation

 19. All shoulder weapons must be on safe when a person is loading or unloading from a vehicle and in the field, except when actively engaging a target.

-20. Refusal to follow the instructions of a safety officer are grounds for dismissal from the WWII H.R.S., Inc. Safety officers have the authority to remove any safety offender from any event and file for the offender's dismissal from the WWII H.R.S., Inc. by mailing his complaint to the
+20. Refusal to follow the instructions of a safety official are grounds for dismissal from the WWII H.R.S., Inc. Safety official have the authority to remove any safety offender from any event and file for the offender's dismissal from the WWII H.R.S., Inc. by mailing or emailing his complaint to the chairman of the safety committee within thirty (30) days of the event.

 21. If a member of the safety committee is at any event he becomes the senior safety officer for that event.
 If two (2) or more safety committeeman are at an event, the commission date establishes seniority.
 The senior safety officer or the chairman of the safety committee has the final say in all on-the-spot safety decisions.